bp2008/ui3/README.md

 # ui3
-A powerful, user-friendly web interface for Blue Iris
+UI3 is a powerful, modern HTML5 web interface for Blue Iris.

-This project is incomplete and not ready for public use.